 Director of Bands

 Jessicah Bordelon is the Director of Bands at Woodland Acres Middle School.
 Prior to being at Woodland Acres, Mrs. Bordelon was the Band Director at Lobit Middle School in Dickinson, Tx.
-Recently, the Lobit Middle School Beginner Band received a "Superior" rating at the Gator Music Festival in Dickinson, TX.
+While at Lobit Middle School, the Beginner Band received a "Superior" rating at the Gator Music Festival in Dickinson, TX.